What’s The Difference Between Liposuction and Tummy Tuck Surgery?

 • Backache.

 The recovery period of liposuction and tummy tuck are almost the same.
-The duration of this period depends on your age, general health, and the surgery's extent.
+The duration of this period depends on your age, general health, and the extent of the surgery.
 In the following, the recovery period of these surgeries is compared in detail.

 Liposuction recovery